 Putting it all together

-Typically, high-tech system companies are facing not one, but several or all these challenges.
+Typically, high-tech system companies are facing not one, but several challenges.
 They must continue to innovate in increasingly competitive markets, while facing ever more complex challenges, from tailoring systems to meet specific customer needs, integrating with other systems and managing the total system lifecycle to delivering services.

 With such a broad range of challenges and complexity, getting the design right from the start becomes ever more critical.
-The program line System Architecting addresses just this challenge by helping customers to translate market, product, and technology choices into system concepts.
+The system architecting program line addresses this very challenge by helping customers to translate market, product, and technology choices into system concepts.

 We offer multiple systems architecting and design related workshops, courses, and microlearnings.
 Below you will find an overview some of the key topics and formats.